 Drive-In Totals: One disgruntled snaggletoothed alien.
 Lots of dead bodies.
 Elite falling down an elevator shaft.
 Jackal mauling a scientist.
 Sword arm to the face.
 Grunt stomping.
 Grunt stabbing.
 Grunt spacing.
 Exploding spaceships.
 Gratuitous eggheads.
 Gratuitous AI booty.
 Disintegration-fu.
 Mech-fu.
 Two-and-a-half stars.
 Check it out.

 Overall: 7.
 Halo 4 is a prime example of why game developers should leave well enough alone and stick with an iterative approach to game design.
 Had this not been a Halo game, I might have been more generous, but it is a Halo game and thus I must rate it by how it compares to its predecessors.
 It’s a grab bag of missed opportunities, steps backward, and unnecessary changes that detract from the overall experience.
-While not a terrible game by any means and still better than most of the competition, it is immensely disappointing and perhaps the weakest entry in the series to date (for me, it’s a tossup between Halo 2 and Halo 4 for “Least Good Halo Game”), and I think the series is going in the wrong direction.
+While not a terrible game by any means and still better than most of the competition, it is immensely disappointing and one of the weaker entries in the series (for me, it’s a tossup between Halo 2 and Halo 4 for “Least Good Halo Game”), and I think the series is going in the wrong direction.
 It makes me very apprehensive about the franchise’s future, and 343 Industries has failed to demonstrate to me that they are worthy caretakers of the legacy they inherited from Bungie.
 They may win me back with Halo 5, but only time will tell whether that game will be a must-buy or a “rent first” title.
 At this point, I’m honestly more interested in Bungie’s new game, “Destiny.”